sreachtools/SReachTools/docs/_docs/src/modules/nonStochReach/getSReachLagOverapprox/index.md

 ---

 ```
-  Get the overapproximation of the stoch reach set
+  Get the overapproximation of the stochastic reach set
   ============================================================================

   This function will compute the overapproximation of the stochastic reach